Bodrum Ephesus Tour

 Bodrum Ephesus Excursion Itinerary:

-- Visit of the site: Superior Agora, the Prytanee, the Odeon, the Rue des Courètes, the Place de Domitien, the monument of Memnius, the fountain of
+- Visit the site: Superior Agora, the Prytanee, the Odeon, the Rue des Courètes, the Place de Domitien, and the monument of Memnius.

-- Polio, the fountain of Trajan, the temple of Hadrian, the library of Celsus, the Agora, the rue de Marbre, the Grand Theatre.
-You will have a very good idea of life at the time in this city where Roman pleasures and Greek mythology merge
+- Polio, the fountain of Trajan, the temple of Hadrian, the library of Celsus, the Agora, the rue de Marbre, and the Grand Theatre.
+You will have a very good idea of life at the time in this city where Roman pleasures and Greek mythology merge.

 The price